lacalvom/hello-world/README.md

 Hi folks!

-Luis is here, I'm starting to code ans use github, I'll become a DevOps and a Coder too XD
+Luis is here, I'm starting to code and use github, I'll become a DevOps and a Coder too XD